psychopy/psychopy/docs/source/coder/globalKeys.rst

     ...

 Next, compile some positional and keyword arguments and a custom name for this event.
-Positional arguments must be passed as tists or uples, and keyword arguments as dictionaries.
+Positional arguments must be passed as lists or tuples, and keyword arguments as dictionaries.
 ::